-- Students scoring 79-49 or lower on a quiz or final exam are considered to fail that exam or quiz. - Students who score 79.50 or higher will be considered to pass that exam or quiz. - For the calculation of the final course grade, the unrounded grade with 2 decimal points for quizzes. - No extra credit exams or assignments will be administered unless authorized by the EMSProgram Director.
+- Students scoring 79-49 or lower on a quiz or final exam are considered to fail that exam or quiz. - Students who score 79.50 or higher will be considered to pass that exam or quiz. - For the calculation of the final course grade, the unrounded grade with 2 decimal points for quizzes. - No extra credit exams or assignments, unless authorized by the EMS Program Director.